RotherOSS/doc-otobo-installation/content/updating-docker.rst

     # inspect the update log
     docker_admin> docker-compose exec web cat /opt/otobo/var/log/update.log

+    **# For minor or major release upgrades, please still run the upgrade script (for example to upgrade from 10.0 to 10.1)** root> docker exec -it otobo_web_1 perl scripts/DBUpdate-to-10.1.pl

 .. note::

     The above listed commands can be automated.